 This summer the South Florida PGA Foundation will partner with Habitat for Humanity of Broward County to complete their third home project!
 This comes with a $50,000 donation to the Broward Habitat affiliate along with countless individuals (PGA Professionals, friends and junior tour members) who will be onsite throughout the project volunteering their time, serving the community.

-If you are interested in helping please email Meredith Schuler a email@example.com or contact the Section office at 561.729.0544.
+If you have further questions in regards to this build please contact Meredith Schuler at the Section office at 561.729.0544.

 2013 Habitat for Humanity Project – Palm Beach County